-Medication must be stored in a locked, cabinet with the key stored in an accessible but restricted place known to the designated members of staff.

-If refrigerated storage is required this must be lockable and in a designated area of the school and used solely for that purpose.
+- 6. Medication must be stored in a locked, cabinet with the key stored in an accessible but restricted place known to the designated members of staff. - 7.
+If fridge storage is required this must be lockable and in a designated area of the school. - 8.
 Once removed from the cabinet, medication should be administered immediately and never left unattended.